 AP World Language Courses

-Wisconsin students excelling in foreign languages can challenge themselves by taking AP French and AP Spanish courses their junior or senior year of high school.
+Wisconsin students excelling in foreign languages can challenge themselves by taking AP Spanish courses their junior or senior year of high school.

 eAchieve Academy AP world language courses prepare students for the College Board's Advanced Placement World Language and Culture exams.
 A passing score on the AP exam can earn you academic credit at college, allowing you to skip the requisite introductory level class.

-Students enrolled in AP French or Spanish learn about contemporary French and Spanish culture while studying how they were shaped by history.
+Students enrolled in AP Spanish learn about contemporary Spanish culture while studying how they were shaped by history.
 Our curriculum includes sources such as film, newspaper, literary excerpts, and more.
 Online AP students build their foreign language communication skills through live sessions, email, and phone conversations with professors.